Jeff-Paul-Greco/liri-node-app/README.md

 1.Spotify

 By typing "node liri spotify-this-song your-song-title-here" (without quotes, example - node liri spotify-this-song despacito) into the command line, the app will trigger a call to Spotify and return the song's title, artist, album and a link to the song.
-This info is then displayed on the screen.
+This info is then passed to a function that displays it on the screen.
 If no search term is entered after "spotify-this-song", then the default search - "The Sign by Ace of Base" - will be returned.

 Demonstration: https://share.getcloudapp.com/YEu875pO

 2.OMDB

 By typing "node liri movie-this your-movie-search-here" (without quotes, example - node liri movie-this titanic) into the command line, the app will trigger a call to OMDB (Online Movie Database) and return the movies's title, year of release, IMDB rating, Rotten Tomatoes rating, country, languages, plot and actors.
-This info is then displayed on the screen.
+This info is then passed to a function that displays it on the screen.
 If no search term is entered after "movie-this", then the default search - "Mr.Nobody" - will be returned.

 Demonstration: https://share.getcloudapp.com/L1uz0LL6